AdobeDocs/real-time-cdp-collaboration.en/help/guide/use-cases-benefits.md

 ## Discover

-Use dashboards and reports to discover audiences for transverse brand-to-publisher collaboration.
+Use dashboards and reports to discover audiences for brand-to-publisher collaboration.
 As an advertiser working with the platform, access and understand audience overlaps, reach, suppression, and possible prospecting opportunities from a wide inventory of publishers.

 ## Reach